Rachel A. Smith

 - Ph.D., Michigan State University, 2003

 Rachel Smith is a quantitative, communication scientist who researches the social of social influence.
 Her theoretical approach emphasizes the socially situated and embodied nature of communication and wellbeing.
-Humans are a social species, and communication is an interdependent process by which people make sense of and influence their worlds.
-Her research focuses on understanding of how and why social contexts shape and are shaped by the way in which people process messages attempting to shape beliefs, induce affective states, or change behavior.
-She is particularly curious about influence messages that spread through social systems, such as the diffusion of health innovations and the creation of social stigmas.
-Her research considers three questions: Why do some messages about health threats create stigmas about those with the health condition?
-What are the relational influences and consequences of living with a stigmatized health condition?
-How and why does social context shape interpersonal influence?
-Her research has been funded by NIH, the Gates Foundation, and USAID.
+She also uses quantitative methods that embrace interdependence (such as network analysis).
+She is particularly curious about messages that spread through social systems, such as the diffusion of health innovations and the creation of social stigmas.
+Her research considers three questions: How does social context shape interpersonal influence?
+Why do some social facts or collective norms emerge from interactions among community members?
+Why do some messages about health threats create stigmas about those with the health condition?
 Professor Smith teaches courses on health communication (CAS 453), social influence (CAS 302), health campaigns (CAS 567), basic quantitative methods (CAS 561), and advanced methods for dyadic and network data (CAS 563 “Pairs and pairings”).
-Professor Smith is also an investigator in the Center for Infectious Disease Dynamics, and in the Methodology Center at Penn State.
+Her research has been funded by NIH, the Gates Foundation, CDC, USAID, and private foundations.